-We’ve been providing high quality Egypt package tours and custom tours of Egypt since 1955.
+We’ve been providing high quality Egypt tour packages and epic Cairo tour packages since 1955.
 With so much experience behind us, nobody is better equipped than we are for providing you with a holiday of a lifetime.

 Come join us in Egypt and soak up the atmosphere of the Khan El Khalili Bazaar during your stay.